julienrbrt/l2fi/README.md

    - **Value**: Amount in Wei to send
    - **Data**: Optional transaction data (hex format)
    - **L2 Gas Limit**: Gas limit for the L2 transaction
-4. Click "Build Force Inclusion Transaction"
+4. Click "Build L1 Transaction"
 5. Review the generated transaction
-6. Click "Sign with MetaMask" to submit the transaction
+6. Click "Sign with wallet" to submit the transaction

 ### CSS Development